Homolateral gait, righting reflexes, and neck strain

 In certain people, a smooth cross-patterned gait simply failed to develop, partially due to well-meaning parents who prematurely encouraged the child to move from crawling to walking before a strong neurological bridge through the corpus callosum had been established.
 In others, things like traumatic injuries, bracing, prolonged inactivity, and lumbar fusion surgeries have shocked the body and jumbled nerve impulses, causing the brain to revert back to a previously mapped homolateral pattern.
 Clients presenting with remnants of homolateral gait not only need cross-crawling home retraining exercises to help strengthen whole-brain neuronal connections, but also good bodywork to correct compensatory muscle imbalance patterns that have formed.

 During gait evaluation, we occasionally see clients sporting homolateral remnants that cause them to walk in a block-like fashion, with the shoulder girdle and pelvis rotating as one unit.
-Notice in Image 2, how this gentleman’s homolateral pattern forces him to right sidebend his head as he bears weight on his left leg.
-This unbalanced position not only unlevels his eyes, but produces excessive energy expenditure, due to altered head over leg positioning.
+Notice in Image 2, how this person’s homolateral pattern forces him to right side bend his head as he bears weight on his left leg.
+This unbalanced position not only unlevels his eyes, but produces excessive energy expenditure, due to altered head-over-leg positioning.
 Unleveling of his eyes triggers head-righting reflexes that set the stage for whole-body stress and cervicogenic strain.